A Message from the Dean

-Last year, we celebrated our 100th anniversary.
-This year, we will be focused on the future.
+In 2014, we celebrated our 100th anniversary.
+We have always been focused on the future.
 We are ramping up our capabilities in mobile, and finding new ways for our students to team up with innovative content companies.
 We are inviting thought leaders from across our profession to help us grapple with the new challenges and opportunities of the digital revolution.

 When students leave our program, they take with them an impressive portfolio of news clips and photos they have published as students.
 That’s why many find jobs at top national organizations like NPR, CNN, The New York Times and The Washington Post.
 Others work at the local TV stations or newspapers that help keep their communities informed.

-For graduate students, we offer a master’s program in Environmental Science and National Resource Reporting.
+For graduate students, we offer a master’s program in Environmental Science and Natural Resource Journalism.
 Master’s students take advantage of our beautiful location in the northern Rockies to explore the role journalists play in explaining environmental challenges such as climate change.